 I was a little worried about the matching drapes because they were so much darker than the current drapes.
 However, they turned out to be one of my favorite items!
 They really pulled the room together.
 The detail at the bottom of the curtains and the khaki tabs at the top were a nice touch.

 We changed the layout only slightly by moving a floor shelf down the wall a bit and adding a desk in the corner.
 We had purchased the desk at a thrift store last summer and finally got around to sanding and painting it.
 The desk really makes it look like an older boy’s room – finally!
 My son loved the green desk lamp.
 I wonder if he will like doing his homework now??

 We were thrilled with how it turned out.
 I think one of our summer projects will be to paint the walls a nice shade of blue to go with his new bedding.
-My son’s exact words were “you did this all for me?” and then he added that he loved EVERYTHING!
+I think I will even take a look at some art prints and posters to add some more life to his room.
+Anyway, my son’s exact words were “you did this all for me?” and then he added that he loved EVERYTHING!
 It was a pretty quick process and very affordable for such a nice and welcome change.